epfl-ada/ada-2024-project-thelordsofdata/index.md

 ## Fact-checking Mr Trump

 We decided to compare movies that generate most of their revenue domestically and internationally.
 We assign movies that make more than 50 % of their revenue internationally to the red class and the other movies to the blue class.
 Performing this split, we obtain 1145 movies with a higher foreign percentage and 1544 with a higher domestic percentage.
-We then compute the profitability of a movie by dividing the revenue by the budget
+We then compute the profitability of a movie by dividing the revenue by the budget, then taking the logarithm to account for outliers.

 {% include log_profitability_count.html %}

-The outliers were removed from the box plots.
 From the box plots we can observe that the class with more than 50 % of their revenue coming from foreign countries has a higher median than the domestic class.
 However the red class shows a bit more variance.
 This confirms that movies that generate more of their revenue internationally are more profitable.
 Therefore Hollywood should focus on catering to an international audience.

 {% include year_plot.html %}

-The outliers were removed.
-Oh no!
-The foreign percentage steadily goes up until 2015.
+Note that the outliers were removed from this graph.
+As we can see, the foreign percentage steadily goes up until 2015.
 Then it starts going down.
-We need it to keep going up to maximize profits.
-The main goal of our analysis is to determine the factors influencing the foreign percentage.
+Hollywood isn't happy - we need it to keep going up to maximize profits.
+Our mission, as decreed by Mr. Trump, is to analyse the data to determine the factors influencing the foreign percentage.

 ## Influencing Factors